Blanket58/Blanket58.github.io/_posts/2020-11-11-python-decorator.md

-from email.mime.text import MIMEText from functools import wraps from smtplib import SMTP from time import localtime, strftime from time import time
+from email.mime.text import MIMEText from functools import wraps from smtplib import SMTP from time import time, localtime, strftime

 __all__ = ['retry', 'timer', 'TaskHandler']